The Artist’s Way

 • No, this is not an art instruction course.
 There may be weeks during which you'll be invited to share something you've created as part our exercises for the week if you wish, but sharing is never mandatory.

 • That's totally fine!
 13 weeks is a big block of time, and it's inevitable that not everyone will make it to each class.
 You will still be able to read the week's chapter on your own time and do the exercises if your time allows.
 Releasing perfectionism is a big part of this process, so don't worry too much if there's something you need to miss.
-And of course, if you are sick, I encourage you to stay home and care for yourself!

 • This is SO common!
 While it is possible to read the book and do the exercises as a solo experience, it tends to become difficult at some point to keep going.
 In my experience, and that of many others, the key to making it through the entire journey is committing to doing it with a group.